message/iata/SA.md

 - domestic workers accompanied by a resident of Saudi Arabia with a COVID-19 vaccination certificate showing that the resident was fully vaccinated with AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac before departure, or vaccinated with Janssen at least 14 days before departure.
 Passengers who received Sinopharm or Sinovac must have also received one vaccine dose of AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty).
 They must not be arriving from Afghanistan, Ethiopia, Lebanon or Turkey;
 - passengers with a diplomatic visa and their accompanying domestic workers;
 - passengers younger than 18 years accompanied by their parents with a COVID-19 vaccination certificate showing that the parents were fully vaccinated with AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac before departure, or vaccinated with Janssen at least 14 days before departure.
 Passengers who received Sinopharm or Sinovac must have also received one vaccine dose of AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty).
 They must not be arriving from Afghanistan, Ethiopia, Lebanon or Turkey.
-9. Passengers could be subject to quarantine for 5 days.
+9. Passengers could be subject to a COVID-19 PCR test upon arrival and quarantine for 5 days.
 10. Airline crew are subject to quarantine until their next flight.
 11. Suspension of visa on arrival facilities.
 12. Suspension of e-visa issuance.